gavD/step-by-step-web-apps-with-lithium-php/_posts/2014-12-26-getting-started.markdown

 (Again, I'm on Ubuntu, so your specific instructions may vary)

 OK now if you browse to [http://employee-rolodex.localhost/](http://employee-rolodex.localhost/) - well, initially Chrome will probably try to search for that, but if you glare at it for a bit and make sure to include the http:// at the start and / at the end, it generally gets the message eventually!
 You should have a lovely encouraging error message now.
-It means that Lithium hasn't been installed.
-The "framework" repo includes Lithium as a submodule, so run:
+It means that Li3 hasn't been installed.
+The "framework" repo includes Li3 as a submodule, so run:

 {% highlight bash %}
 cd /var/www/employee-rolodex